braze-inc/braze-docs/_docs/_user_guide/engagement_tools/campaigns/building_campaigns/delivery_types/api_triggered_delivery.md

 In addition to triggering the message, you can also include content with the API request to be templated into the message within the `trigger_properties` object.
 This content can be referenced in the body of the message.
 For example, you can include:
 ``{% raw %} {{ api_trigger_properties.${ some_value_included_with_request }}} {% endraw %}``.
 See the following social notification example for additional context:

 ![The aforementioned trigger property included in the message to auto-fill the user's name followed with the text: "liked your photo!
-Click here to see wht they've been up to.".][38]{: style="max-width:70%;"}
+Click here to see what they've been up to.".][38]{: style="max-width:70%;"}

 ## Re-eligibility with API-triggered campaigns